 Old Jaffa (Yafo) guide starts with a map, history, mythology, oranges… And then we tour St. Peter’s Church, port, the clock tower… Let’s begin!

-- The featured Jaffa image belongs to “From Day To Night” series.
+- The featured Jaffa image belongs to the “From Day To Night” series.
 In that series, I took and merged several photos of the same scene during different times of the day.
-To find out more check out: From Day to Night in Israel.
+To find out more, check out: From Day to Night in Israel.

 - Jaffa is AKA as Yafo (and it is also pronounced this way in Hebrew).

 - Today Jaffa is a modern town, and most of its touristic attractions are within or near the old city.
-Therefore, in this guide, I put emphasis on the Old Jaffa.
+Therefore, in this guide, I will concentrate on the Old Jaffa.

 Map of the area:

 And here is the map of attractions in Old Jaffa:

 Note: you can click on the map to enlarge it.

 If you are visiting Tel Aviv, especially the beach, then you can probably walk there (from most Tel Aviv beaches you can see Jaffa).
 Today Tel-Aviv and Jaffa under a single municipality.
 That means that you can combine a visit to Jaffa with a walk in one of the nearby Tel-Aviv’s neighborhoods.
 For suggestions, check out Tel Aviv-Yafo.

 You can also reach Jaffa by public transport.
 A variety of buses goes through Yerushalayim Avenue, and some even reach the Clock Tower.
 The bus line number depends on your location.
 You can use Moovit to find the exact route.